Share a sighting

-Enter a record If you are confident in the identification of your sighting please also enter it into the BDS database on iRecord.
+If you are confident of your identification please also enter it into the BDS database on iRecord.
 Your records will help us track the distribution of dragonflies across the UK.

 Title image: Hairy Dragonfly by Dave Smallshire